Log pressure and/or temperature data to your computer with FieldLab Desktop

 Before you begin your logging session you can adjust the settings for:

-1. Pressure Units - Measure pressure in any universally accepted engineering unit.
+1. Pressure Units - Choose from any universally accepted engineering unit or Custom Units as defined in FieldLab Desktop.

 3. Session Duration - You can set your log session to automatically stop after a specified length of time, until a total number of points are logged, or use the default; manual stop.